Smoothed particle hydrodynamics (SPH)

 SIG Meeting 6: Virtual Seminar Series 1 - 25th November 2020

 The SPH SIG hosted its first virtual meeting in its new virtual series successfully.
 This was a round-table overview of 6 early-career researchers working on or with SPH.
 The agenda can be seen below.
-If you would like to join us then please register and joining details will be sent to you nearer the time.

 SIG Meeting 5: The Ogden Centre, Hosted by Durham University - 28th - 29th November 2019

-This final meeting of the UK Fluids Network sponsored series saw talks spread over two days from the UK's astrophysics and enginering communities.
+This final meeting of the UK Fluids Network sponsored series saw talks spread over two days from the UK's astrophysics and engineering communities.
 Both presented the best of the SPH outputs from each community, highlighting achievements of the method to date and where its challenges lie in the future.
 Download a full report of the meeting here.

 SIG Meeting 4: National Structural Integrity Research Centre, Granta Centre, Hosted by Brunel University London - 10th July 2019